almoelda/assignment-a/README.md

 * DESTINATION_BUCKET: S3 bucket name which will contain the result log file with all SQS queues names.

 Required configuration:
-* This script use boto3 SDK for AWS.
+* This script is using boto3 SDK for AWS.
 * Please follow https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials to configure the client.

 Optional Configuration: